writeinstar/CRT_training_script/exercise-6-salesforce-testing/README.md

 2. Create a folder in the root named **exercise-6-salesforce-testing**

-2. In this foler, create file salesforce.robot and copy the contents from here [salesforce.robot](https://bitbucket.org/copado-robotic-testing/training-exercises/raw/09baec6c0a5766831b6ba7e4f6a37f3e3a09e043/exercise-6-salesforce-testing/salesforce.robot)
+3. In this foler, create file salesforce.robot and copy the contents from here [salesforce.robot](https://bitbucket.org/copado-robotic-testing/training-exercises/raw/09baec6c0a5766831b6ba7e4f6a37f3e3a09e043/exercise-6-salesforce-testing/salesforce.robot)

-3. Create a folder in root named **resources**
+4. Create a folder in root named **resources**

-4. In this foler, create file common.robot and copy the contents from here [common.robot](https://bitbucket.org/copado-robotic-testing/training-exercises/raw/09baec6c0a5766831b6ba7e4f6a37f3e3a09e043/resources/common.robot
+5. In this foler, create file common.robot and copy the contents from here [common.robot](https://bitbucket.org/copado-robotic-testing/training-exercises/raw/09baec6c0a5766831b6ba7e4f6a37f3e3a09e043/resources/common.robot

+6. Open common.robot inside the folder

+7. Update the username variable and login_url variable with your saved username and url (exercise 4)

+8. Exit the QEditor

+9. Navigate your your robot Settings

+10. Add a new variable named **password** and provide your saved password (exercise 4)

+11. Go back to the QEditor

+12. Click Live Test button displayed just above the test case name **Entering A Lead** to watch lead creation.

-4. Click **Live Test** button displayed just above the test case name **Create Salesforce Trial Org**
+13. Click Live Test button displayed just above the test case name **Delete Tina Smith's Lead** to watch lead deletion.

-> **Note:** If you **already have a salesforce account registered to your email**, try and add +1 to your email address like youremailaddress+1@domain.com** and if you **don't receive emails from Salesforce**, your mail server may block emails used with +1**

-5. You will now receive an email to verify your account

-6. Save the **url** and your **username** to a text file

-7. Click button verify account

-8. Enter your password and security phrase

-9. Save your ***password*** to the same text file

 # Files Used

-## exercise-4-setup-sf-trail/create-sf-trail.robot
+## exercise-6-salesforce-testing/salesforce.robot

 		*** Settings ***